Canada

 With five different ecosystems to explore, the Bio Dome is one of the top things to do in Montreal in winter with kids.
 The BioDome mimics the conditions of each ecosystem with live plants and animals.
 So in winter, some of the exhibits will feel cold.

-Families can learn about the tropical rainforest with its unique animals and plants, a nice break from winter.
-The Gulf of the St. Lawrence features its marine life and the temperatures change throughout the year.
-The Laurentian Maple Forest another exhibit with varying temperatures and changing seasons and features live maples trees.
-The Labordor Coast showcases the animals of the remote area of Canada.
-Finally the sub Antarctic Islands area features penquins.
+Families can learn about the tropical rainforest with its unique animals and plants, a nice break from winter since it is warm.
+The Gulf of St. Lawrence exhibit features its marine life and the temperatures change throughout the year.
+The Laurentian Maple Forest is another exhibit with varying temperatures through the changing seasons with live maple trees.
+The Labrador Coast showcases the animals of the remote area of Canada.
+Finally, the sub-Antarctic Islands area features penguins.

 Montreal Insectarium

-After a complete renovation, the Montreal Insectarium is open.
-In a bright space, marvel at the humongous bugs of every color with your kids.
-Some are mounted and some are live specimens.
+After a complete renovation, the Montreal Insectarium is crawling with bugs.
+In a bright space, visitors can marvel at the humongous bugs of every color.
+Some are mounted, and some are live specimens.

 Planetarium Rìo Tinto Alcan